InterAct Stroke Support began as "InterAct Reading Service" in the year 2000 and was the brainchild of theatre director Caroline Smith

 In the year 2000 Caroline Smith had been nursing her brother through a terminal illness

-Caroline's brother, a doctor by profession, enjoyed being read to throughout this period.
-During one of Caroline's visits, brother and sister were discussing the relationship between the arts and health and began to wonder how they might be more mutually supportive.
+Caroline's brother, a doctor by profession, delighted in being read to throughout his journey.
+During one of Caroline's visits, the siblings discussed how the relationship between the arts and health might be more mutually supportive.

-With her background in theatre, Caroline wondered whether there might be a synergy between drama, literature and medical support for those recovering from damage to the brain.
+With a background in theatre, Caroline wondered whether there might be a synergy between drama, literature and medical support for those recovering from damage to the brain.

 Caroline understood that professional actors possess a unique skillset.
-Actors have the stamina to sustain long periods of reading, can hold the concentration of someone in a busy hospital environment, and with physical and vocal dexterity can stimulate the imagination and bring a story to life.
+Actors have the stamina to sustain long periods of reading, can hold the concentration of someone in a busy hospital environment, and have the physical and vocal dexterity to stimulate the imagination; bringing stories to life.

 InterAct understands that stroke is a life-changing event and that recovery is a lifelong process.
-The charity has grown and thrived.
 The recognition and support from stroke survivors, their families and friends, therapists, medical specialists and their staff is key to InterAct's continued success.